Alvania dipacoi

 Alvania dipacoi is a species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Rissoidae.

 Description

-Alvania Dipacoi is a small sea snail with a shell of 2-2.6 mm in length.
+Alvania dipacoi is a small sea snail with a shell of 2-2.6 mm in length.
 The shell is a spiral shape and generally an off white colour.

 Distribution

-It can be found in the Mediterranean sea around the Tuscan Archipelago, and also around the Canaries and West Africa.
+It can be found in the Mediterranean sea around the Tuscan Archipelago, and also around the Canary Islands and West Africa (Mauretania).